awsdocs/aws-codecommit-user-guide/doc_source/how-to-create-commit.md

 ## To create the first commit for a repository using the AWS CLI

 1. On your local computer, create the file you want to add as the first file to the CodeCommit repository\.
 A common practice is to create a `README.md` markdown file that explains the purpose of this repository to other repository users\.
-If you include a `README.md` file, the content of the file will be displayed automatically at the bottom of the **Code** page for your repository in the CodeCommit console\.
+If you include a `README.md` file, the content of the file is displayed automatically at the bottom of the **Code** page for your repository in the CodeCommit console\.

 1. At the terminal or command line, run the put\-file command, specifying:
    + The name of the repository where you want to add the first file\.